 Based on Zillow Economic Research of comparable homes, on average, properties with solar energy systems sold for 4.1% more than those without.
-It’s great that so many more people want solar systems and homeowner confidence in owning solar is solidifying.
+It’s great that so many more people want solar systems, and homeowner confidence in owning solar panels is solidifying.

 We’re here for this momentum, and a big part of this is giving people the peace of mind that their solar systems will be running optimally, and when they need coverage, their systems will be repaired.
 Solar warranty coverage has become a simple and easy process that shines a bright light on solar enthusiasm for everyone.

-Whether you are buying or selling a property with a preexisting solar energy system, there is important information and benefits that will be helpful for all parties to know.
+Whether you are buying or selling a property with a preexisting solar energy system, important information and benefits should be known by all parties.
 Buyers and sellers alike will want to know who owns the panels.

 Find out who the manufacturer is, whether the manufacturer is still in business, and what is included if there’s a warranty.

-For passing on ownership, find out whether the panels are paid off, if the system has been financed, and what type of loan is associated with the system.
-You will want to know the solar data and whether it may be worth considering battery storage.
+For passing on ownership, find out whether the panels are paid off, if the system has been financed, and what type of loan is associated with it.
+You will also want to know the solar data and whether it may be worth considering battery storage.

 The benefits of investing in solar panels touch many areas, including; economic, personal health, quality of life, safety, emergency resilience, and environmental.

-Having a helpful guide as a seller or buyer can add transparency to the solar buying or selling process, which is essential to properly evaluate the risks and the rewards of taking on a home with solar panels.
+Having a helpful guide as a seller or buyer can add transparency to the solar buying or selling process, which is essential for properly evaluating the risks and rewards of owning a home with solar panels.

 We created this guide to help you when selling or buying a home with solar panels, know what to ask about solar warranty transfers, and protect your solar investments.